mumrah/trihug-zookeeper-demo/README.md

     ls /demo

 You should see "ephemeral" along with any other children that might exist.
-After a few seconds, list the children again and "ephermal" should be gone.
+After a few seconds, list the children again and "ephemeral" should be gone.

 N.B., ephemeral and sequential are not mutually exclusive.
 Znodes are (ephemeral or persistent) and (sequential or regular).